 In an article published in "Rossiiskaya gazeta," the government's official newspaper, Luzhkov criticized the effectiveness of Medvedev's administration and suggested he was a weak leader.

-, Luzhkov left for Russia for a vacation in Austria last week.
+As the conflict simmered, Luzhkov left for Russia for a vacation in Austria last week.
 He was widely expected to step down when he returned to Moscow on September 27, but he continued to defiantly insist that he would not willingly leave his job.

 In firing Luzhkov, Medvedev also issued clear warning to other potentially disobedient officials.

 "The law that was adopted a few years ago foresees that losing of president's trust could be one of the reasons [for dismissal]," Medvedev said.
 "It's hard to imagine in which circumstances the head of the region could work while having no trust of the president as a highest official of the state.
 That happened for the first time, but I cannot guarantee, that there would not be new cases.
 It will depend on circumstances."